hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The following startup sequence on new networks is modified from existing practices.

-1. The app reads the genesis address book and cryptography from disk.
+1. The app will read the genesis address book and initial cryptography from disk.
 1. The app will transfer an optional state, genesis roster, and private keys to the platform.
 1. The platform will validate that its private `tssEncryptionKey` matches its public `tssEncryptionKey` in the genesis roster.
 If there is a mismatch, a critical error will be logged and the node will shut down.